 This is even invoked in Ghost of Onyx.
 Kurt Ambrose knows that as Lt., he can't get involved in the Spartan-3's training, as they're supposed to respect him and hate CPO Mendez.

 Kurt: Chief, I'm sorry that order had to come from you.

 Mendez: I understand, sir.
 You're the CO.
 You have to inspire and command their respect.
 I'm their drill instructor.
 I get to be their worst nightmare.

 Subverted in Ender’s Game.
 Upon leaving for the military academy, the kids encounter a character like this, and Genre Savvy Ender assumes that it will be like in movies where the drill sergeant makes his life hell but they all become friends in the end.
 Instead, the sergeant character actually favors Ender tremendously, causing him to become alienated from the other cadets.

 Ender himself is said to be brutal when dealing with groups (thus fitting the trope) but not when working with individuals.

 Alliser Thorne, armsmaster of the Night's Watch in A Song of Ice and Fire.
 He's not shown as particularly effective, and Jon ends up teaching his fellow recruits himself, as Thorne's "have amateurs repeatedly beaten up by experts, while insulting them" method of training just left them bruised and resentful.
-His attempt to become Lord Commander was hopeless because no one who'd been taught by him would ever support him.
+Some of them he didn't even teach the proper way to hold a sword.
+His attempt to become Lord Commander was hopeless because no one who'd been taught by him—a fair amount, as he'd been on the Wall some sixteen years by that point—would ever support him.

 Roland's teacher, Cort in Stephen King's The Dark Tower series.
 He calls would-be gunslingers "maggots" and physically abuses them.
 However, his training made Roland what he is, an utter Badass, and Roland remembers him fondly.